1871fotc/fotc/docs/headstones/moved-paddington-headstones.md

 ## Paddington Cemetery Remains and Headstones moved to Toowong Cemetery

-The table below lists the 139 human remains and 105 headstones were moved from Paddington Cemetery to Toowong Cemetery.
+The table below lists the 139 human remains and 106[^1] headstones were moved from Paddington Cemetery to Toowong Cemetery.

+[^1]: Although Appendix 3 in Volume 2 of the 1914 Parliamentary papers states 105 headstones were moved, Wm.
+Stokes' headstone wasn't counted as it was 'Removed at the applicants expense'.

 ??? warning "Work in progress"

     - People and Headstones have been given a unique identifier.
     - Toowong Cemetery locations are sourced from Brisbane City Council's [Cemeteries Search](https://graves.brisbane.qld.gov.au).
     - Extra name information from the Cemeteries Search is shown in *italics*.
-    - 'n/a' means no entry was found in the Cemeteries Search
+    - 'n/a' means no entry was found in the Cemeteries Search or it is not possible determine a correct entry from those available

 --8<-- "snippets/paddington-cemetery-moved-remains-and-headstones.html"